aregsar/riverbed/Readme.md

 Prerequisites:

-1-Setup a completely empty repo on github named yourapp 2-install git
+- setup a completely empty repo on github named yourapp
+- install git
-3-install python
+- install python
-4-install virtualenv
+- install virtualenv
-5-install npm
+- install npm

 Create a new app by cloning and modifying riverbed: